10 Russian Blogs and 5 Famous Russian Bloggers for Language Learners

-This is an approachable blog for Russian learners because it’s very photo-intensive, which will help you use context clues to figure out the meanings of unfamiliar words.
-Additionally, many of the headings are in English, and can help guide you along.
-It’s updated often, so you have a virtually endless supply of learning tools.
+This is an approachable blog for Russian learners because it’s very photo-intensive and by using context clues, you can figure out the meanings of unfamiliar words.
+Connecting a word to its meaning without translating is an important step towards fluency.
+Many of the headings are in English and can help guide you along.
+Plus, it’s updated often, so you have an endless supply of learning tools.

 Beauty Insider is a blog dedicated primarily to beauty reviews.
 These include makeup, hair care, skin care and perfume.

 However, there’s even more material than that.
 Beauty Insider’s “fitness” section will also give you advice on living a healthier lifestyle, ultimately introducing all sorts of helpful terms related to beauty products, fitness, makeup terms and very specific color words.